 All learning will be grouped in to three Milestones.
 During Year 1 and Year 2, the children will follow Milestone 1.
 In Year 3 and Year 4 they will follow Milestone 2 and finally in Year 5 and Year 6 they follow Milestone 3.
 Across all Milestones the children will learn through key threshold concepts.
 This will allow children to see links between their the topics that they cover.
 For a more detailed look at our curriculum coverage please read the Essentials document below.

-Children in the Early Years Foundation Stage are taught using the EYFS framework with an emphasis on developing key skills, knowledge and understanding through structured child-led play.
-Topics are introduced through an Entry Day where the curriculum is really brought to life through a range of engaging experiences that set the scene for the topic and provide a context for future learning.
+Children in Foundation Stage are taught using the EYFS framework with an emphasis on developing key skills, knowledge and understanding through structured child-led play.
+The early years curriculum is based on what the children already know and can do.
+The children are encouraged to learn through play and we explore and provide opportunities for them to learn about the world around them.
+The teaching in our early years provides on what the children already know and can do.
+The curriculum is brought to life through a range of engaging experiences that set the scene for the topic and provide a context for future learning.

 Our curriculum aims to:

 These subjects are not intended to be a complete curriculum and other aspects may include personal and social education as well as health education and swimming.

 At Balby Central Primary Academy we use Read Write Inc as our preferred way of delivering high quality teaching of synthetic phonics.